 The Best Home Gym Equipment For At-Home Workouts

-If you’ve decided to start working out at home, you might be wondering what gym equipment you should be investing in to get the most out of your workouts.
-While gym equipment is not necessary for working out at home, there are some staple items that can allow you to do a greater variety of exercises and make other exercises more challenging.
+Whether you want to level up your at-home Sweat sessions or you’ve decided to start working out at home, you might be wondering what kind of equipment you should be investing in.
+While there are plenty of zero-equipment training options in the Sweat app, there are also some simple items that can help you to enjoy a greater variety of exercises and make others more challenging.

-We’ve put together a comprehensive list of the best home gym equipment for you to get started with working out at home.
-And if you don’t want to invest in equipment, we’ve also compiled a list of household items you can use instead.
+Not sure where to start?
+We’ve put together a comprehensive list of the best home gym equipment.
+And if you don’t want to invest in equipment, that’s okay too!
+There are plenty of household items (and members… more on that later!) you can use instead.

 Best home gym equipment

-The best gym equipment is the kind that allows you to do a variety of different exercises so you have plenty to do in your home gym without having to purchase too much equipment.
-Some gym equipment is perfect for strength training at home, while other equipment is better for at-home cardio.
-And some are great for both.
+We love small, staple pieces of equipment that allow you to do a variety of different exercises without breaking the bank or taking up too much space.
+Some home gym equipment is perfect for strength training, while other pieces are better for at-home cardio.

-If you’re wanting to learn how to create your own home gym, knowing which equipment to invest in first is a useful starting point.
+If you want to learn how to create your own home gym, knowing which equipment to invest in first is a useful starting point.
+The Sweat Community also has plenty of advice when it comes to taking your at-home workouts to the next level!

 Equipment for strength training at home

-These items are ideal for strength training at home.
-They allow you to make exercises more challenging by adding resistance to exercises.
+These items allow you to make exercises more challenging by adding resistance.

 Resistance bands

-Resistance bands are like thick rubber bands that add variable resistance to strength exercises.
-Using these in your exercises will help with muscle activation and increase the intensity of the movement.
+Resistance bands add variable resistance to strength exercises, helping with muscle activation while increasing the intensity of the movement.

-Try wrapping a resistance band around your quads when you do bodyweight squats, walking side-to-side in a lateral band walk, or for some variable resistance for a great tricep workout.
+Try wrapping a resistance band around your quads when you do bodyweight squats, walking side-to-side in a lateral band walk, or for some variable resistance for a spicy arm workout.

-There are many resistance band exercises you can do at home to strengthen your muscles all over your body.
+There are so many resistance band exercises you can do at home to strengthen your full body, and they often feature in Pilates workouts too!

-Ankle weights are a great addition to your at-home gym.
-Attach them to your ankles, and they will add weight and resistance to your legs in any movements you do.
+Ankle and wrist weights are a great addition to your at-home set up.
+Whether you’re looking to challenge yourself in lower or upper body workouts (or both!) they will add weight and resistance in any movements you do.
 This makes movements more challenging without having to hold weights in your hands.

-The best part about ankle weights is that they are super convenient: you can bring them anywhere, and attach them to your ankles for high intensity cardio, strength training, high-intensity resistance training, or even while going for a walk.
-Try this ankle weight routine you can do from anywhere to get started with ankle weights.
+The best part about ankle weights is the convenience: they’re portable and can be attached to your ankles for high-intensity cardio, strength training, Pilates, high-intensity resistance training or even to make a walk more challenging.
+They can also be a great starting point if you’ve never added weights to your workouts before.
+Try this ankle weight routine you can do from anywhere to get started.

 Dumbbells

-Dumbbells are a classic staple of any home gym.
-They don’t take up a lot of space, which makes them a great addition if you don’t have much room.
-Dumbbells can be added to almost any exercise to increase the intensity and resistance, making them super versatile and a good investment.
+These are a classic staple of any home gym.
+They don’t take up a lot of space and can be added to almost any exercise to increase the intensity and resistance, making them a versatile and worthwhile investment.

-It’s recommended that you start with three different weights, so that you have a few to choose from.
-You’ll find that you may need heavier weights for leg exercises than you do for upper body exercises as this part of your body is usually stronger.
+It’s recommended you start with three different weight variations (or an adjustable set) so you have a few to choose from.
+It’s normal to find you can lift heavier weights for leg exercises than you do for upper body movements as the muscles in your lower body are usually larger and stronger.

 Bench

-A bench is a worthwhile investment for your home gym, as it allows you to do both arm strength training with dumbbells (think: dumbbell bench press), leg training like dumbbell step ups, or cardio like bench hops.
+If you have the space, a bench could be a great investment for your home gym.
+A bench will allow you to do upper-body strength training with dumbbells (think: dumbbell bench press and tricep dips), lower-body movements such as dumbbell step ups, or cardio exercises including bench hops.

 Kettlebell

-Kettlebells are a free weight, just like dumbbells, except they have a large round bottom, with a handle on top.
+This free weight has a large round bottom with a handle on top.
 Kettlebells are great for heavier strength training like goblet squats, single-arm kettlebell swings and kettlebell deadlifts.
-You’ll likely want to get heavier kettlebells than you would dumbbells as you will often only use one kettlebell at a time and the movements often focus on the lower body.
+We recommend you go for a heavier kettlebell weight than you would choose for dumbbells as you'll generally only use one kettlebell at a time and the movements typically focus on your lower body.

 Fitball

-A fitball is a great investment for your home gym, particularly for doing core exercises.
+A fitball is a great investment for your home gym, particularly when it comes to core exercises or if you’re a Pilates lover.
 Fitballs take up a fair bit of space, but are a useful tool that will give you a variety of new exercises to do at home.
-Some fitball exercises include swiss ball roll ins, exercise ball crunches, and ball leg curls.
+Some fitball exercises include sit-ups & twists, glute bridge & hamstring curls, swiss ball roll ins, exercise ball crunches, and ball leg curls.
 Fitballs are great for targeted core activation exercises like these.

 Equipment for cardio at home

-A yoga mat is probably the most useful gym equipment to have at home.
-You can use this for recovery stretching, as a soft support for your joints when doing cardio exercises on hard surfaces, and and for doing strength training at home.
+A mat is arguably the most useful piece of equipment to have at home.
+You can use this for recovery stretching, as a soft support for your joints when doing cardio exercises on hard surfaces, and in your strength training sessions.

 Jump rope